 Addiction and drug abuse effect all parts of the human body.
-Each month we’ve been highlighting the impact on different body system.
+Each month, we’ve been highlighting the impact of these drugs on different body systems.
 This month we’re going to discuss the impact on your eyesight and vision.

 Eyesight is not something we generally think of when we’re thinking of the damage caused by addiction and drug abuse.
-Instead we think of the liver, heart or lungs, major body systems which often show sign of abuse in serious physical ways.
+Instead, we think of the liver, heart or lungs, major body systems which often show sign of abuse in serious physical ways.
 The eyes are more delicate, but that doesn’t mean that the impact is minor.
+Looking at the size of your pupils such as having large black holes with limited iris visibility could be a sign.
 Even red eyes, which we typically think of when we list the symptoms of drug abuse, is not a minor side effect.

 Your Eyes, Addiction and Drug Abuse

 Cocaine.
-Cocaine is an eye anesthetic, meaning that when you take cocaine you may be unable to feel damage that occurs to your eyes.
-Bumping, scratching and even corneal ulcers can occur, causing pain, blurred visions and even scarring that can cause permanent vision loss.
+Cocaine is an eye anesthetic, meaning that when you take cocaine you may be unable to feel the damage that occurs to your eyes.
+Bumping, scratching, and even corneal ulcers can occur, causing pain, blurred visions and even scarring that can cause permanent vision loss.

 Intravenously injected drugs.
-Addiction and drug abuse that results in intravenous drug use has significant impacts on the body.
+Addiction and drug abuse that results in intravenous drug use have significant impacts on the body.
 Just as the drug is easily absorbed, so are the other chemicals in the drug.
-Cutting agents, like talc or chalk can deposit in the body, especially in the eyes.
+Cutting agents, like talc, or chalk can deposit in the body, especially in the eyes.

 Addiction and drug abuse are treatable and many people live healthy sober lives after rehab.
 The human body begins to heal the moment the substance abuse stops, so it is never too late to start a sober lifestyle.
 If you or someone you love is suffering from drug abuse, dependency or addiction, please call us today at 1-877-380-9777.

 Our counselors can help you deal with physical, emotional and psychological consequences of your drug abuse.
-Drug abuse treatment is effective, safe and has helped many men reclaim their lives.
+Drug abuse treatment is effective, safe and has helped many men reclaim their lives and lead a life of sobrierty.
 Destination Hope is a full service drug, alcohol and dual diagnosis treatment facility in Florida for men suffering from substance abuse issues.